bss114/OHMC_Colaboratory/Protocols/MetagenomeSeq/IlluminaPrep_HTP.md

 2) Cleanup and PCR: beads carrying DNA are captured using magnets and the tagmentation reagents are removed.
 A PCR mastermix is then added to the beads which will release the DNA from the beads.
 Sample-specific index primers are then added before a limited-cycle PCR is performed.
 This makes more library, as well as adds the sample-specific indexes that allow the samples to be mixed and sequenced in a single pool.
 The protocol may be paused after this step.

 3) Size Selection: In this step, the PCR reagents are removed while simultaneously removing small fragments and adapter dimers that may cause issues in downstream sequencing.
-In this protocol size selection is accomplished via two 0.7X size selections.
+In this protocol size selection is accomplished via two size selections which can be tuned based on the user's needs.
 The resulting libraries are then eluted in a 10 mM Tris-HCl pH 8.5 buffer with 0.1% Tween 20 (buffer RSB) for subsequent QC and sequencing.
 The protocol may be paused after this step.

 4) QC: Some (or all) libraries are analyzed for size distribution using an Agilent Tapestation to ensure appropriate size distribution and yield.